ftc12756/TheSandBox/README.md

 # TheSandBox
-repository for new members to get familiar with using github
+repository for new robotic team members to get familiar with using github